yjliu212/Using-ML-to-Discover-New-Physical-Model/README.md

 ![image](https://github.com/user-attachments/assets/50227782-b9ae-4b94-8939-7ef8f57a9bb1)

 In general, using ML, it is able to discover better physical models that fit the data.
-The final model that I like to use in the future for estimation seafloor temperature would be:
+The final model that I like to use in the future for estimation of seafloor temperature would be:

 Exponential Decay Model Equation: Tsfl = 38.45 + 40.22 * exp(-0.0008 * D)
 with a lower limit set to around 40 F.